 I love pork and so, of course, I have to prep some pork.
 Pork loin is lean meat and to make sure it is flavorful and not dry I prepare it in a slow-cooker or electric pressure cooker.

 Some vegetables cook quickly with a quick saute, others need more time.
 Because of this, not all vegetables should be prepped the same.
 What I call “delicate vegetables” can be quickly sauteed in a pan with some cooking spray and salt.
 These vegetables can be simply sliced and stored to use later.

 Hearty vegetables, on the other hand, need more time.
 Root vegetables like sweet potato and radishes should be fully cooked by roasting in the oven tossed with cooking spray and salt.

 Cruciferous vegetables like cauliflower and brussels sprouts are best blanched.
 The purpose of blanching is to lightly cook the vegetables, making them easy to saute.
 If you roast these vegetables by the time you reach the end of the week they are soggy and sad.

 Fill a large pot halfway with water.
 Season the water with enough salt to where you just taste the salt in the water.
 Fill a large bowl with ice water and set aside.
 Heat large pot of water over medium-high heat until bubbles just start to form up the sides, don’t bring the water to a boil.

 Add vegetables to the hot water.
 Let the vegetables cook until bright in color, tender but still crispy, 2 – 5 minutes depending on the vegetables.

 Using a slotted spoon or strainer transfer the vegetables to the ice to shock the vegetables and stop the cooking process.
 Once the vegetables are cool transfer to a clean kitchen towel to dry.
-Store in airtight container or vacuum sealed bag.
+Store in an airtight container or vacuum-sealed bag.